PT-109 (video game): Reception

 A Computer Gaming World reviewer in 1988 called PT-109 "a remarkable achievement", but stated that he no longer played the game because he had played all of the preprogrammed patrols several times and knew what would happen.
 He recommended using the practice mode to become familiar with the game, instead of the lowest difficulty level, to maximize its lifetime.
 1991 and 1993 surveys of strategy and war games gave it two and a half stars out of five.
 In 1988, Dragon gave the Macintosh version of the game 4 out of 5 stars.
-They gave the MS-DOS version 4½ out of 5 stars.
+They in 1989 gave the MS-DOS version 4½ out of 5 stars.
+The Palm Beach Post in 1988 approved of the Macintosh version's improved graphics compared to Gato, but reported that campaign enemies did not correctly react to the player.